RancidDax/namazu.tools/ucob.md

 1. {% glossary Fireball %} Stack.
 1. {% glossary Death Sentence %} Tank Swap.
 1. Push to 74% and drop {% glossary Neurolink %}.

-{: .note }
-Generate more LB by having one player stay out of the {% glossary Fireball %} stack here.

 ### 74% -> 44% Mini-Phase
 1. Move boss to next marker.